NERC-CEH/irecord-land-app/README.md

-# mysoil-sample-app
+# iRecord Land App

-This app started as a clone of the [iRecord App](https://github.com/NERC-CEH/irecord-app) v2.0.0.
+This app started as a clone of the  [mySoil Sample App](https://github.com/NERC-CEH/mysoil-sample-app) v0.4.0 which was, in turn, created from the [iRecord App](https://github.com/NERC-CEH/irecord-app) v2.0.0.
 The build instructions are the same, copied.

 ## Configuration